 Machinery – What software and CRM systems are you currently using to deliver your marketing strategy?
 How efficient and effective are these?

-The next step of our Marketing MOT journey is thinking about which direction to choose [link to blog when published], who it is we want to receive these messages, who are our ideal clients or customers.
+The next step of our Marketing MOT journey is thinking about Which Direction to Choose, who it is we want to receive these messages, who are our ideal clients or customers.

 In the meantime, you can watch the second video in our series ‘Stop!
 Look!
 Listen!
 Stay ahead of your competitors and know your macro and microenvironments.
 And of course, if you haven’t already, you can download our Marketing MOT e-book here.